astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 Add tests here only when requested or when the change is risky enough to warrant test coverage.

+## Code-generation and response-order preferences

+When generating code for this repository, produce code in reference order:

+1. Code that depends on nothing else.
+2. Code that depends on the preceding code.
+3. Code that depends on that, and so forth.

+Within a class, place field and constant declarations before properties that depend on them.
+This prevents paste-in workflows from producing confusing compiler errors as the code is copied from top to bottom.

+When generating a brand-new Strategy Pattern family, define items in this order:

+1. Strategy enum.
+2. Strategy interface.
+3. Abstract base class using the Template Method pattern.
+4. Concrete strategy classes, one by one.
+5. Factory for each concrete class when applicable.
+6. Strategy factory.

+Generate the smallest useful code delta that fully answers the prompt.
+Do not teach experienced contributors how to add files to projects unless the prompt asks for that.

+If a task is large, break the work into clear steps and stop at the requested step.
+Do not ask about unrelated new tasks until the current task is complete.

 ## Coding standards

 ### C# language level